d-floe/quartz/content/art/color-precision.md

 > Here's a basic diagram that helps visually describe the difference between precision and accuracy.
 [Image attribution](https://www.mfg-space.com/precision-vs-accuracy-what-is-the-difference/)

-**Color accuracy** is when the colors on all your monitors are as close to “perceptually correct” as possible.
+**Color accuracy** is when the colors on all your monitors are as close to "perceptually correct" as possible.
 Accuracy doesn't necessarily mean that the colors on each monitor will match each other.
 If you're using different monitors with different color accuracy, the colors on each monitor will show up differently, despite each monitor attempting to display colors as accurately as possible.

 ![[color-precision.png]]